 In 2015, UNH partnered with Community Hydro to purchase approximately 20% of the electricity that we purchase.
 In 2016, put arrangements in place to ensure that 80-100% of the electricity that we purchase comes from renewable sources like small NH-based hydro facilities, solar, wind, or biomass.

-UNH is proud to be a partner with the Department of Energy's Smart Labs Accelerator Program.
-By participating in this program, we commit to reducing energy use in labs by at least 20% over the next 10 years and implementing no-or low-cost measures in the shorter term.
+UNH is proud to be one of 17 partners to participate in the Department of Energy's Better Buildings Smart Labs Accelerator (SLA) Program.
+As part of that effort, we’ve committed to reducing energy use in labs by at least 20% over the next 10 years and implementing no-or low-cost measures in the shorter term.
 A host of partners from across the university, including The Sustainability Institute, Energy Office, Office of Environmental Health and Safety, and University Instrumentation Center has been focused on the following objectives: